Notion vs Confluence: Which is best for your team's knowledge in 2026?

 Notion really shines when used for company wikis, meeting notes, managing lightweight projects, and even personal productivity.
 It’s a hit with startups, marketing teams, and HR departments who need a flexible, all-in-one tool.

-Confluence is king for technical documentation, software project planning, and as an enterprise-grade internal knowledge base.
-It's the default choice for engineering, IT, and product teams who need a reliable source of truth that connects directly to their development work.
+Confluence is the industry standard for technical documentation, software project planning, and as a robust internal knowledge base.
+It's the default choice for engineering, IT, and product teams who need a mature source of truth that connects directly to their development work.

 FeatureNotionConfluence